EyasuTeshome/shifttracker/job-search/JSR-research-a-company-before-applying-for-a-job.md

 2. Do a Google search.
 Read through the headlines and scan any useful article to answer the questions you want to research.
 3. Add any relevant findings for your questions in the second column B in Table B.

-### 2.4 Identify questions to ask during interviews
+### 2.4 Review keywords and questions to ask during interviews

-Finally, it’s important to analyze any additional information that you want to ask during your interviews, to get a thorough picture of the company.
+Finally, it’s important to study the information you have gathered with two purposes:
+1. Ensure you have registerd all relevant keywords to customize your application materials.
+2. Prepare the questions to ask during interviews.

 **Apply what you've learned**